Patricia Kellicker, BSN

 Another fear is that orgasm will cause premature labor or miscarriage.
 While orgasm does cause uterine contractions, they are different than those experienced during labor.
 In a normal pregnancy, orgasm contractions do not pose a risk.

-Women will experience a variety of symptoms, feelings, and physical sensations during their nine months of pregnancy.
+Women will experience a variety of symptoms, feelings, and physical sensations during their 9 months of pregnancy.
 Sex during this time is different for every woman, and may even change from pregnancy to pregnancy.
 Having a sex life during pregnancy is achievable.
 It requires honest communication between couples to determine what works sexually for them, and a good relationship with their physician to ensure the safety of all involved.

 The American Congress of Obstetricians and Gynecologists